mjhong0708/amp/docs/develop.rst

 * Change the nightly tests to test this version as the stable build.

 * Tag the release with the release number, e.g., v0.5 or v0.5.1, the latter being for bug fixes.
+Do this on a local machine (on the correct branch) with `git tag -a v0.4`, followed by `git push origin --tags`.

 * Create a DOI for the release and a copy on Xenodo.